-A closer look at the vertical profiles of the temperature and salinity mean variability (Figure 9) shows that the CORA analysis temperature and salinity variability is far smaller than the RAW analysis and the NRT analysis estimation.
-The depth variability of the temperature and salinity mean variability is moreover closer to the expected oceanic variability, with a maximum ocean variability at the surface or close at sub surface with decreasing variability below the ocean mixed layer depth.
-We don't think that the CORA dataset has been over flagged, which could result in artificially decreasing the global ocean variability.
-Indeed, one should keep in mind that most of the flags applied on these profiles are manually applied by physical oceanographers after receiving a detection alert.
-The robustness of the CORA analysis variability time series, either for temperature and salinity, shows that this hypothesis might be considered unlikely.
-The study by Forget and Wunsch, 2006 has moreover shown that the analysis results were in good agreement with an 0.8 degree global model reanalysis estimate (Hill et al. 2007).
+A closer look at the vertical profiles of the temperature and salinity mean variability (Figs. 9 and 10) shows that the CORA analysis temperature and salinity variability is far smaller than the RAW analysis and the NRT analysis estimation.
+The depth variability of the temperature and salinity mean variability is moreover closer to the expected oceanic variability, with maximum ocean variability at the surface or close to the subsurface and decreasing variability below the ocean mixed layer depth.
+We, however, lack a reference high-quality dataset to compare with to prove that the CORA dataset is not decreasing the global ocean variability by overflagging good data.
+Indeed, one should keep in mind that most of the flags applied on these profiles are manually applied by physical oceanographers after receiving a detection alert, and the rate of flagged profiles in the CORA analysis is lower than the rate announced for a reference dataset and analysis based on automatic quality control tests (Gouretski et al., 2018).